More than half of crypto news sites are pay-for-play

 Faife reached out to 28 cryptocurrency news sites and received 22 definitive responses.
 Posing as a Russian PR professional, Faife first asked for rates for posting information on the site.
 When he received a response, he asked if the posts would have a “sponsored” tag, a traditional signal that a post wasn’t explicitly written by the news organization’s reporters.

 Of the 22 replies, he received 14 agreeable responses including an offer to remove the sponsored tag for $4,500.
-This helpful graph shows how quickly sites will abandon journalistic ethics to grab a little cash:
+This helpful graph from Faife’s story shows how quickly sites will abandon journalistic ethics to grab a little cash:

 One site, NewsBTC, responded to Faife when pressed about payola: